 A major difference between ship and boat is that of their areas of operation.
 Ships are vessels that are operated in oceanic areas and high seas.
-They usually include cruise vessels, naval ship, tankers, container ships, RoRo ships, and offshore vessels.
+They usually include cruise vessels, naval ships, tankers, container ships, RoRo ships, and offshore vessels.
 They are mainly built for cargo/ passenger transportation across oceans.

-Boats in contrast, are operable in smaller/ restricted water areas and include ferrying and towing vessels, sail vessels, paddle vessels, kayaks, canoe, patrolling vessels etc. Boats are mainly used for smaller purposes and mainly ply in areas near to the coast.
+Boats, in contrast, are operable in smaller/ restricted water areas and include ferrying and towing vessels, sail vessels, paddle vessels, kayaks, canoe, patrolling vessels etc. Boats are mainly used for smaller purposes and mainly ply in areas near to the coast.

 3. Navigation and Technology